 Rather than teaching the usage of oa, oe, and ow as a separate lesson, it is something that I typically introduce when teaching each phoneme and revisit it often during dictation and SOS.
 It may be helpful to do a specific lesson on usage down the road or to maintain a chart of known words for each spelling pattern.
 This type of frequency-dependent spelling is well suited to creating picture stories as a way of remembering.

-This is a spelling generalization you would teach well after VCe syllables, long o as an open syllable and vowel teams OA, OW and OE.
+This is a spelling generalization you would teach well after VCe syllables, long o as an open syllable, and vowel teams OA, OW, and OE.
 This is also a time when homophones and homographs are really going to come in handy.
 Creating homophone dictionaries where students can write the words and illustrate them is a great way to help the meanings and the spellings stick.
-Read, “Building An Understanding of Homophones” for more tips.

 Oat coach boat soap toad